m-alani/flickr_search/README.md

 # Flickr Search

-A sample iPad app created to experiment with iOS internet access (to Flickr's APIs) & Grid Views.
+A sample iPad app created to experiment with iOS internet connectivity APIs (to Flickr's APIs) & Grid Views.

 -----